ABOUT US

 Our Approach

-Powerhouse Collective believes that every family and community is a powerhouse—full of generational wisdom, expertise, dreams and hopes for their children.
-Research tells us that when families are invited to partner with educators and decision-makers, the results are transformative for children and youth.
+Powerhouse Collective believes that every family and community is a collective of powerāfull of generational wisdom, expertise, dreams, and hopes for their children.
+Research shows that when families, schools, and community partners work in partnership, the results are transformative for children and youth.

-Student Attendance
+Student Attendance and Engagement

 Meet Our Founder